redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 - Rename arg to path
 - Use map and Path::new to create the path
 - Instead of "file_name", name the variable just "name"
-- Use let-some and continue to reduce nesting
+- Use let-else and continue to reduce nesting
 - Use if_some_and instead of match... are you addicted to match or..?

 My finished product is this: